Iceberg Rust

 .build();

-let table = catalog
+let _created_table = catalog

-.create_table(&table_id.namespace, table_creation)
+.create_table(&table_ident.namespace, table_creation)

 .await